-How do social processes influence the development of self-control?
+How do social processes influence the development of executive control and reasoning?

-I use developmental, experimental, and individual differences methods to examine the role of social processes in executive functions and related cognitive abilities.
+I use experimental, meta-analytic, and individual differences methods to gain insight into how social processes shape executive functions and reasoning abilities across development.

 I am funded by an individual NIH-NICHD Postdoctoral Fellowship (sponsor: Yuko Munakata) and am conducting my research in the Department of Psychology and Neuroscience at the University of Colorado – Boulder.
 I completed my Ph.D. in developmental psychology at the Institute of Child Development in Minnesota, my B.A. in psychology at York University in Toronto, and also studied philosophy at the University of Toronto.